 "Premiums are payable for life and you could pay more in than is paid out on death."

 Because the amount it pays out is fixed, if you live a long time you may end up paying more for the plan than you'd ever receive.

 So if you've got a plan already, don't just cancel.
 First, do some sums to see how good or bad these plans work out for you.
-Read Martin's blog - Warning!
-Axa Sun Life and other over-50s plans - for help working out what's best for your circumstances.
+For full details see our Over 50s' Life Insurance guide.

 To refuse treatment, make a 'living will'

 'Living will' is a term often used to refer to an advance decision (or an advance statement, see below).
 Under the Mental Capacity Act 2005, an advance decision is a legal statement that lets you say if you don't want certain types of medical treatment in certain situations, if you lose capacity in the future.

 For example, you may not want to be resuscitated if you become too ill to make the decision later on, or may refuse to receive a blood transfusion if it's against your religion.

 Advance decisions are free to make, and you don't need to go via a solicitor.
 You do need to be over 18, and have mental capacity when you make it, for it to be valid.